-The Office-Commercial District İS comprised of a corridor of retail and employment generating land uses. paralleling Interstate 5.
+The Office-Commercial District is comprised of a corridor of retail and employment generating land uses, paralleling Interstate 5.
 This corridor provides convenient regional freeway access to and visibility for the commercial and office land uses located within the Office-Commercial District.
-This District is directly served by two major freeway The Office-Commercial District capitalizes on the visibility and access provided by the I-5 corridor, affording a synergy of local and regional uses and activities.

-interchanges located at I-5/Louise Avenue and I-5/Lathrop Road.
-The non-residential development that will occupy this corridor will provide a synergy of uses, activities and employment opportunities to serve residential development within the City of Lathrop and the region.
+This District is directly served by two major freeway interchanges located at I-5/Louise Avenue and I-5/Lathrop Road.
+The non- residential development that will occupy this corridor will provide a synergy of uses, activities and employment opportunities to serve residential development within the City of Lathrop and the region.
 The Office-Commercial District corridor will also buffer the CLSP neighborhoods located to the west from the impacts associated with freeway traffic on I-5.